 Armed with this knowledge, many people decide to stay in the room – and many others decide to wait outside.
 Whichever you choose, you should know that it is a completely normal choice to have made and one that has been chosen by many other animal lovers before you.

 After putting a cat to sleep you will have just one more small decision to make.
 Most vets will be able to provide pet cremation and some will be able to return the ashes to you.
-It’s always best to check to make sure that this a something your vet will be able to do if it’s something you are going to want.
+Check to make sure that this a something your vet will be able to do if you want it..

-You can also choose home burial, though you will need to check with your local council first as in some areas this is not allowed or will require you to get permission.
+You can also choose home burial, though you will need to check with your local council first.
+In some areas this is not allowed or will require you to get permission.

-Like everything involved in saying goodbye to someone who was, after all, a member of your family, this will be a process which is personal to you.
+Like everything involved in saying goodbye to a family ember, this will be a process which is personal to you.